huxoll/py-reminders/README.md

 environment.
 Details are [further below](#build-and-run).

 ### Prerequisites
-There are some basic requirements in order build and use the go-reminders
+There are some basic requirements in order build and use the py-reminders
 microservice:

-1. A kubernetes cluster sufficient to run go-reminders and its backing services (e.g., mysql);
+1. A kubernetes cluster sufficient to run py-reminders and its backing services (e.g., mysql);
 2. A Docker registry and relevant credentials for pushing and pulling containers;
 3. A backing service (generally mysql) running in the kubernetes cluster;
 4. A Pivotal Concourse setup in order to run the build and deploy processes;
-5. [Helm](https://helm.sh) for managing go-reminders deployments, also used by the ci/cd pipelines.
+5. [Helm](https://helm.sh) for managing py-reminders deployments, also used by the ci/cd pipelines.

 #### Kubernetes Cluster
-Running go-reminders generally targets a kubenernetes cluster.
+Running py-reminders generally targets a kubenernetes cluster.
 It runs in the default namespace.

 In addition, as with any kubernetes cluster, credentials should be setup.